Alternative methods of dispute resolution

 - the court in the area where the contract should have been performed.

-For other types of situations, Federal Law No. 11 of 1992, as amended by Law No. 10 of 2014 (PDF, 150 KB) concerning the Civil Procedural Law determines the jurisdiction of the courts.
+For other types of situations, Federal Law No.11 of 1992 Concerning the Civil Procedural Law, as amended determines the jurisdiction of the courts.

 Appointment of attorneys/lawyers